There’s a great divide in the online marketing world at the moment.

 Then there’s a big band of Cool Kids who are broke.
 They’ve figured out how to get attention, but they don’t know what to do with it.
-They have 4,999 Facebook friends, 34,278 Twitter followers, and $12 in the bank.
+They have 4,999 Facebook friends, 434,278 Insta followers, and $12 in the bank.

 Obviously there’s no way the Cool Kids can learn anything from the Internet Marketing Tribe.
 Those guys are cheesy and creepy and they do things that Google doesn’t like.

 And living in your parents’ basement isn’t so bad.
-Have you seen the new case for my iPhone 3G?
+Have you seen the new Airtag I put on my skateboard?
 It’s pretty sweet.

 What it’s like to be an IMer

 At the top of the Internet Marketing crowd you’ll find some folks who make truly staggering amounts of money.
-Some of them are selling garbage.
-Some of them are selling solidly useful stuff.
+A few of them are selling garbage.
+Most of them are selling solidly useful stuff.
 It’s all packaged about the same way, which makes it hard to tell the difference.